ykhemani-demo/terraform-papc-demo-control/README.md

 This Terraform configuration provisions resources for demonstrating the (HCP) [Terraform](https://terraform.io) (Enterprise) - [Prisma Cloud](https://www.paloaltonetworks.com/prisma/cloud) [Run Task](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/get-started/connect-code-and-build-providers/ci-cd-runs/add-terraform-run-tasks) integration.

+The Prisma Cloud Run Task integration with HCP Terraform embeds Prisma Cloud's extensive library of pre-configured security policies into every workspace run.
+Prisma Cloud scans and enforces during the terraform plan stage, reporting results back to both HCP Terraform and Prisma Cloud.

+Run tasks are driven by event hooks, which allow Prisma Cloud to receive information about each workspace run, and act upon this information by enforcing policies at build-time.
+Prisma Cloud can be configured to perform a scan at either the pre-plan or post-plan stage for a given workspace.

 ## Usage

 You can run this Terraform configuration from (HCP) Terraform (Enterprise) or using the Terraform CLI.